Last updated on June 19th, 2025 at 08:29 am

 Why did the rules change?

-Residents have long felt disadvantaged by the crush of visitors from out of state who snap up campsites for prime tourist seasons.
+Residents have long felt disadvantaged by the crush of visitors from out of state who snap up campsites for prime tourist season.
 Most state park campgrounds are sold out minutes after sites become available.

 Visitors from out of state counter that they pay the bills through sales and tourist taxes, not to mention spending in support of local businesses and jobs.
 They prefer a level playing field.